Gershom-pro/alx-system_engineering-devops/README.md

-#!/bin/bash
-Shell basics project
-why?
+This is a readme on the Shell Project